software-mansion/react-native-gesture-handler/README.md

 # react-native-gesture-handler

 This is an experimental implementation of a new declarative API for gesture handling in react-native.
-The project for now only consists of the implementation of the new gesture system for **Android**.

-*Since version 0.1.0 react-native-gesture-handler is compatible with the default React Native's gesture system (JS Responder system) 👌*
+*Since version 0.1.0 react-native-gesture-handler on Android is compatible with the default React Native's gesture system (JS Responder system) 👌*

 ## Installation